 5. Please provide the URL link the department or bureau is currently using to display their administrative rules.

-The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the website of the Michigan Office of Administrative Hearings and Rules (MOAHR) containing the Michigan Department of State Police's administrative rules.
+The Michigan Department of State Police website has a link titled "Michigan Department of State Police Administrative Code (Rules)" which takes you directly to the website of the MOAHR containing the Michigan Department of State Police's administrative rules.